Milkshiift/GoofCord/README.md

 Choose the file that ends with `mac-x64.dmg` if your computer uses Intel processor.

-Everything you'll need can be found in the Discords settings.
+Everything you'll need can be found in the Discord's settings.
 To open GoofCord settings, look for the topmost button.
-To explore the enchanting world of plugins and themes, head over to the Vencord category within your Discord settings.
+To explore plugins and themes, head over to the Vencord category within your Discord settings.
 Have fun!

 And if you want to compile it yourself, here's how:
 1. Install [Node.js](https://nodejs.dev) and [pnpm](https://pnpm.io/installation#using-npm)